 Those looking for a vacation from backpacking can find low-end beachfront resorts further down Jungutbatu on the left.

 We recommend Booking.com for the best rates & selection of accommodation on Nusa Lembongan.
-Make a booking with our link for 10% off your stay.
+Make a booking with our link & receive $20 back on your card after your stay.

-Nusa diving is world-class & one of the top things to do in Nusa Lembongan, where some of the largest underwater creatures can be spotted.
+Nusa Lembongan diving is world-class & where some of the largest underwater creatures can be spotted.

 Manta Rays are common at Manta Point, while Mola Molas are frequent at Crystal Bay during the months of August to October.